 The signal processing algorithm must read/process the data in small segments.
 This is the only way to make a real time measurement.
 It conserves RAM/CPU for offline analysis as well.

 Verify the data is read correctly–the raw data must make sense when plotted, or nothing else will work.
 Many software defined radios output complex single-precision floating point data.
 Often this data consists of 4 byte pairs of real/imaginary coefficients.
-Matlab can read such data with this script for complex data.
+Matlab can read such data with Matlab script for complex data: read_complex_binary.m.

 slice FMCW data by chirp